Key Points on Gradle Task Execution

 ./gradlew myCustomTask

-This manually runs myCustomTask
+This manually runs myCustomTask if it exists.

 🔄 Task Dependencies

-Tasks can be linked via dependsOn
+Tasks can be linked via dependsOn, causing them to execute automatically:

 task myTask {